reece-lance/eportfolio/Deciphering_Big_Data/README.md

 #### Overview

-This team project involved designing a logical database for Transport for London (TfL).
-Our goal was to create a robust and efficient database solution to manage large volumes of transport data.
-The project required collaboration on database design, data management pipeline creation, and critical evaluation of the selected database management system (DBMS).
-The team's task was to deliver a comprehensive report that met the client's needs, adhered to best practices in database design, and demonstrated an understanding of data management principles.
+This project involved designing a logical database for Transport for London (TfL) to efficiently manage large volumes of transport data.
+Our team collaborated on the database design, developed a data management pipeline, and critically evaluated the chosen DBMS.
+The aim was to produce a comprehensive report that adhered to best practices in database design and demonstrated strong data management principles.

 #### My Role and Contributions